-- Any street, avenue, boulevard, road, highway, sidewalk, alley or similar place that is owned or controlled by a governmental entity.
+- Any street, avenue, boulevard, road, highway, sidewalk, alley or easement that is owned, leased, or controlled by a governmental entity.

 - PUBLIC SPACE

-- Any real property or structures thereon that are owned or controlled by a governmental entity.
+- Any real property or structures thereon that is owned, leased, or controlled by a governmental entity.

 - REAL PROPERTY LINE